OfficeDev/Office-Inspectors-for-Fiddler/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/13864956/10044752/f405a25e-622f-11e5-8dca-c2f5c5521445.jpg)
 - Decode the HTTP payload to MAPI message and display the parsed message in MAPI Inspector.
 The MAPI Inspector includes TreeView (left side) and HexView (right side), when clicking the node in TreeView, the corresponding hex data in HexView can be highlighted.
 ![alt tag](https://cloud.githubusercontent.com/assets/13864956/10045590/6689c232-6236-11e5-9751-0caf596b3bba.jpg)
-- Fourteen Microsoft protocols will be supported in this extension.
+- Fourteen Microsoft protocols will be supported in this inspector.
 For example, MS-OXCFOLD protocol, it specifies how to manipulate folder and its contents.
 ![alt tag](https://cloud.githubusercontent.com/assets/13864956/10046218/f1a3c338-6239-11e5-9d3f-38f8d99e42df.jpg)

 ## Reference